joric/bluetosis/README.md

 There is split keyboard Bluetooth firmware that uses BLEUart and 128-bit UUID ([BlueMicro_BLE](https://github.com/jpconstantineau/BlueMicro_BLE)), but it can't run on nRF51822.

+Mitosis firmware uses nRF51822 QFAA modules (YJ-14015) that have 16KB of RAM and nRF51822 QFAC modules (Core51822) that have 32KB of RAM.
+I write and debug on YJ-14015 so it probably will work with the other cheap modules as well.

 Battery life was not really tested but the keyboard turns completely off after a few minutes of inactivity and wakes up on hardware interrupt (any key) so it should be fine.

-There are QFAA chips (YJ-14015) that have only 16KB of RAM and QFAC chips (Core51822) that have 32KB.
-I write and debug on YJ-14015 so it probably works with the other cheap modules as well.

 ## Precompiled Firmware